08 Mar Thandai Masala Powder And Thandai

 Often served chilled, the health benefits of Thandai are limitless.
 It has all nutrients like iron, manganese, phosphorous, protein, carbohydrate, fats and vitamins in the right proportion required for a healthy body and mind.

 It is known to rise up our energy levels.
 In addition to refilling the fluid loss in our body during summer, Thandai also aids digestion.
 It carries the vitamins essential for skin, hair, bones, teeth and heart.
 It carries the species that cleanses blood, prevents arthritis, cancer, flatulence, baldness, improves vision, reduces depression, headache, tension & treat blood pressure.

 It also boosts fertility in both male and females.
 Rose petals present in the drink are an excellent detoxifying ingredient.
-It can cure diarrhea, irregular periods, cleanse the kidneys and clean the digestive tract.
+It can heal irregular periods, diarrhea, cleanse the kidneys and clear the digestive tract.
 A great remedy for throat infection and running nose.
 Relief from insomnia and nervous weakness is provided by petals.